smotastic/slice/README.md

 # slice
 Smotastic Lightweight Image Control Envrionment

-Application to manage all your local Images in a controlled environment
+Application to manage all your local Images in a controlled environment.
+User can add, delete and edit images and upload them to a local filesystem.
+The images can then be categorized and filtered or sorted.

 # Architectural Design
-Database (OR JUST METADATA FILE as in JSON???) manages Categories, Folders and Images.
+There is no need for a database, all data will be managed by metadata files for each folder.
+The metadata is a simple JSON file which manages the categories for each image.

+For each uploaded image, the image will be placed in a folder, where the name is the birthdate of the image.
+For each folder, one metadata file exists in this folder.

+The metadata contains two objects.

-## Image
+## Image Categories
-Image contains the following Attributes
-* ID -> technical ID of the entry (auto-generated)
-* Name -> The same name as the uploaded image
-* Categories 1..n -> A list of category references, to which the image belongs
-* Folder n..1 -> The folder reference in which the image resides
+The **Image Categories** object contains all images in this folder as a key, and the value is an array of the categories for each image.
+``
+{
+    "image_001": ["Nature", "Animal"],
+    "image_002": ["Nature", "Black Forest"],
+    "image_003": ["Summerfestival"]
+}
+``

-## Folder
+## Google Drive Sync
-FOLDER containes the following Attributes
-* ID -> technical ID of the entry (auto-generated)
-* Name -> The name of the folder
-* Google_Folder_Id -> If Google Drive Sync is activated, the FolderId of the Google Drive Folder where this Folder is synchronized to
+The optional **Google Drive Sync Folder ID** is the id of the GDrive Folder where the pictures will be synced to.

-## Category
-CATEGORY containes the following Attributes
-* ID -> technical ID of the entry (auto-generated)
-* Name -> The name of the category
+``
+{"google_drive_sync_folder_id": "abcdef001002"}
+``

 # Functional Requirements